 - 18 units from completion of courses from the list of courses detailed on the program page in Programs and courses website.

-For an overview of this program see our
+For an overview of this program see our Grad Cert of Law program information sheet (124.96 KB).

 To see the scheduling of the compulsory and core elective courses in your program, see our Law course finder page, and tick the relevant box(es).